 Mark Seams if necessary.
 See more about marking seams.

-Select a UV mapping method from the UV Unwrap menu.
-Select a method from the drop-down named "UV" under the proportional editing button in the 3D viewport.
+Select a UV mapping method from themenu or the UV menu in the 3D Viewport.

 Add a test image to see if there will be any distortion.
 See Applying Images to UVs.